solarsailer/matthieuoger.com/_posts/2016-03-15-doing-a-ted-talk.md

 ---
 layout: post
-title: Doing a TED talk
+title: Inside the mind of a master procrastinator
 ---

 [Tim Urban about rehearsing for his TED Talk](http://waitbutwhy.com/2016/03/doing-a-ted-talk-the-full-story.html):